ZC-A/decisionTree/README.md

 1. - `tree.pickle`:decision trees can be written into `tree.pickle`
    - `output.txt`: visualize binary decision tree and describe the decision tree built from the Adult training set
+   - `res.csv`: the test dataset and it's evaluation result, the last column represents whether this row evaluated correctly
 2.
     - the decision tree built from the Adult training set can be found in the output of `train.py`, it shows the best split attribute and its GINI value for each iteration.
     - evaluation correct number: 12694